frederic-perez/AmE-dictionary/data/dictionary.md

 __glad-hand__ _v_
 __gladdened__
 __glades__ _n_ _Heathy glades._
+__glamping__ _n informal_ [:scroll: Back-formation from glamping, a blend of glamorous + camping] Camping in glamorous or luxurious conditions.
+Outdoor camping with amenities and comforts (such as beds, electricity, and access to indoor plumbing) not usually used when camping.
 __glass cliff__ _n_ The glass cliff is the supposed phenomenon of women in leadership roles, such as executives in the corporate world and female political election candidates, being likelier than men to achieve leadership roles during periods of crisis or downturn, when the chance of failure is highest.
 __glass slipper__ _n_ An imaginary ladies’ shoe made of glass, as worn by Cinderella in the fairy tale of that name.
 __glasses__ _n pl_ (plurale tantum)